gpslab/domain-event/docs/usage/listener/switch.md

 }
 ```

 This approach is simpler and more informative.
+Also, we can use `protected` access for event handlers in this case.